 For most of the year we meet at Craig Memorial Congregational Church, in Plymouth Hall (at intersection of Pearson and Scottwood roads).
 The building we meet at isn’t the church sanctuary, it’s the meeting hall just across the parking lot, north of the church; the entrance is on the Scottwood Road side.
 The meeting place is handicap-accessible and air-conditioned, too!

 Craig Memorial Congregational Church

-But wait—during July and August we meet at Paul Byrne Aquatic Park (also known as “the duck pond”) on Recreation Drive just off Buschmann Road in Paradise.
+But wait—during July and August of 2016 we meet at Paul Byrne Aquatic Park (also known as “the duck pond”) on Recreation Drive just off Buschmann Road in Paradise.
 Same time (6:30 for the beginner’s lesson, 7 pm for the meeting); bring a folding chair and a music stand if you have one (and maybe some mosquito repellant, depending upon how attractive you are to the little buggers).

 Paul Byrne Aquatic Park

 Sound like fun?
 Then bring a friend and join us!
 For more information call Tonya at 872-0850 or drop me a line.

 Our “materials” fee collection each month means we have a variety of ukulele learning resources available to borrow at no cost.
 Included are songbooks, learning books, CDs and DVDs.
 You can browse the library here.
 After clicking the link, scan the covers of the bookshelves; when you see something you like, click on it and a window opens up below which gives full details about the item (if it has accompanying CD or DVD for example).
 If a resource interests you, e-mail me before the next meeting and I’ll bring it.
 Only one item may be borrowed at a time; the lending period is one month.
 Members who’ve attended two of the last four meetings can borrow materials.
 We’ll also need to have current contact information—and your promise that you’ll bring it back next month!